puppetlabs/puppetlabs-helm/README.md

 ##### `ca_file`

-Verify certificates of HTTPS-enabled servers using this CA bundle
+Verify the certificates of HTTPS-enabled servers using the CA bundle.

 Default: `undef`

 ##### `cert_file`

-Identify HTTPS client using this SSL certificate file
+Identifies the HTTPS client using this SSL certificate file.

 Default: `undef`

 ##### `debug`

-Enable verbose output
+Specifies whether to enable verbose output.

 Values `'true','false'`